 Don't Delay, Report It Today

-Instead, use the protocols in the link below as a starting point for coordination and information escalation and sharing.
-All incidents must be treated with utmost confidentiality and our handling processes must be followed.
+Instead, report all incidents (or potential incidents) immediately to our Security Incident Team.
+All incidents must be treated with the utmost confidentiality and our handling processes must be followed.

 - Attack, assault, or verbal altercation against an employee